YaguangZhang/yaguangzhang.github.io/_pages/publications.md

 10. Wang, Y., **Zhang, Y.**, Buckmaster, D. and Krogmeier, J., 2019. **Combine harvester unloading event inference using GPS data**.
 In *2019 ASABE Annual International Meeting* (p.
 1).
 American Society of Agricultural and Biological Engineers.
 DOI: [10.13031/aim.201901286](https://doi.org/10.13031/aim.201901286).

 11. Wang, Y., **Zhang, Y.**, Balmos, A., Buckmaster, D. and Krogmeier, J.V., 2019. **A tutorial on wireless communication protocol selection for digital agricultural applications**.
-To appear in *2019 ASABE Annual International Meeting.
-American Society of Agricultural and Biological Engineers*.
+To appear in *2019 ASABE Annual International Meeting*.
+American Society of Agricultural and Biological Engineers.

 12. **Zhang, Y.**, Krogmeier, J.V. and Buckmaster, D., 2019. **A probabilistic model for estimating harvested areas via GPS tracks**.
 To appear in *2019 ASABE Annual International Meeting*.
 American Society of Agricultural and Biological Engineers.